 How Ofsted inspects your curriculum

-The new 'quality of education' measure puts your curriculum in the spotlight.
-Find out how inspectors will judge your intent, implementation and impact, the evidence they'll rely on, and what makes an 'outstanding' quality of education.
+Ofsted's 'quality of education' measure puts your curriculum in the spotlight.
+Understand how inspectors will judge your intent, implementation and impact, and the evidence they'll consider.
+Also see details of the updated transitional period.

-- A reminder about 'intent, implementation and impact'
+- 3 central concepts: 'intent, implementation and impact'

-- Grade descriptors – what's an 'outstanding' quality of education?
+- In a nutshell: what’s an 'outstanding' quality of education?